 MRO buyers relish the online experience of e-procurement, mainly from tier-1 MRO B2B suppliers.
 Moreover, e-commerce enables them to focus more on tail spend and ensures that c-part sourcing is streamlined into Spend Under Management (SUM).
 This eventually helps them to save cost.

-What is MRO?
 MRO stands for maintenance, repair, and operations and it refers to the supplies consumed such as industrial equipment, consumables, furniture, and plant supplies required for upkeep.
-The MRO market was valued at over $600 billion in 2018 and by the end of 2020, it will grow to more than $660 billion.
-The high maturity markets include the UK, US, France, Belgium.
-The Netherlands, and Germany.
+The MRO market was valued at over $600 billion in 2018 and by 2020, it was expected to surpass $660 billion.
+The high maturity markets include the UK, the US, France, Belgium, the Netherlands, and Germany.
 The medium maturity markets include Canada, India, Japan, China, Africa, Brazil, and some parts of Western Europe.
 The major end-use industries include food and beverages, CPG, mining, automotive, technology, pharmaceutical, and oil and gas.

-According to the MRO industry trends, a trade war is predicted which can cause inflation of up to 12 percent in MRO spare parts.
+According to the MRO industry trends, a trade war is predicted which can cause inflation of up to 12% in MRO spare parts.
 The categories that make use of raw material will be affected as a result.
-If measures are taken to avoid this then they can lower the impact by a high level.
-Experts have recommended that those products which are OEM driven or critical ones should focus on long-term contracts.
+If measures are taken to avoid this, market players can lower the impact by a high level.
+Experts have recommended that those products which are OEM-driven or critical ones should focus on long-term contracts.
 This can help provide big discounts and can save from tariff effects to a certain level.
 One of the expert recommendations is to focus on locally sourced spare parts.

 The global MRO trends include global suppliers focusing on developed regions and making an impact there with the help of mergers and acquisitions.
 This has given an opportunity for global buyers.
 Buyers are more aware and so they require high transparency from MRO suppliers.
 Buyers are expecting customized solutions and they require information access and timely delivery of products and services.
 Due to the fragmented market, integrators and distributors have lots of opportunities.
 The MRO spend analysis shows that some KPIs include lead-time for product delivery, innovation for potential, inventory turnover ratio, and service level improvements.
 The MRO stock is important to understand too.

 Experts state that industrial production is leading to an expansion of the MRO market.
 In Asia, one of the trends is e-procurement.
 India and China are particularly focused on this.
 Some companies in India such as PepsiCo and TATA Steel are engaged in MRO consolidation with the help of MRO distributors.
 The benefit of e-procurement is enjoyed by B2B suppliers who are in the Tier-1 category.
 E-commerce has many benefits and one of them is that it enables buyers to focus on tail spend.
-This helps in streamlining the C-part sourcing into the Spend Under Management also known as the SUM.
+This helps in streamlining the C-part sourcing into the SUM.
 This can help cut down on costs.

-MRO Market analysis shows that there are various drivers and constraints.
+MRO Market analysis shows various drivers and constraints.
 MRO outsourcing is on the rise whereby high-cost savings and lower need for labor are some of the benefits.
-At present medium and low maturity markets such as LATAM, APAC, and the MEA are not aware of this and so haven’t used this opportunity.
+At present, medium and low maturity markets such as LATAM, APAC, and MEA are not immune to this and, as such, have not leveraged this opportunity.
 There is potential in the shale gas processing equipment market for MRO.
 There are many cost drivers for products including oil prices and raw materials.
 The main cost drivers for manufacturers include design, labor cost, oil price fluctuation, and raw materials.